-53 Years Ago: Ringo Starr Joins the Beatles
+The Day Ringo Starr Joined the Beatles

 Only two days after Pete Best was fired, the Beatles performed their first official gig with new drummer Ringo Starr.
 The concert took place at Hulme Hall in Birkenhead – a ferry 'cross the Mersey away from Liverpool – on Aug.
 18, 1962.

 When discussion about firing Best began, it was George Harrison who lobbied for Ringo.
 "To me it was apparent," he said in Anthology.
 "Pete kept being sick and not showing up for gigs so we would get Ringo to sit in with the band instead, and every time Ringo sat in, it seemed like 'this is it.'
 Eventually we realized, 'We should get Ringo in the band full time.'"

 "We really started to think we needed 'the greatest drummer in Liverpool,'" Paul McCartney said, also in Anthology.
 "And the greatest drummer in our eyes was a guy, Ringo Starr, who had changed his name before any of us, who had a beard and was grown up and was known to have a Zephyr Zodiac."

 Their evening slot at the Cavern was marked by protests from Best's fans – judged to be about half the crowd – who had objected to the decision.
 Harrison was even attacked in the hallway between the band room and the stage, which gave him a black eye.

 You Think You Know the Beatles?